lazee/meteo/README.md

 ## The MET terms of use

-Make sure to read the http://api.met.no/conditions_service.html[Conditions for use of the service] from the Norwegian Meteorological Institute.
+Make sure to read the [Conditions for use of the service](http://api.met.no/conditions_service.html) from the Norwegian Meteorological Institute.

 Also make sure to read this http://api.met.no/license_data.html.